wolfwood/navcaps/README.md

 * you might get a better fit against the switch printing upside down (no elephant foot on the first few layers making things too tight)

 * don't decrease layer height expecting prints to better fit the switch stem; X-Y accuracy isn't dependent on layer height, and bridges of thinner layers sag more, plugging up the switch hole in a stem

-* trackpoint stem extensions may get melty toward the top, print several at once so the hot end moves far enough away for each layer to cool before the next (this is a great time to experiment with several sizes at once, ala [series.scad](series.scad))

 ## Comparison of Supported Nav Switches